Bird flu is an illness also caused by the influenza A virus.

-Bird flu (also termed avian influenza) is an illness that affects wild and domesticated birds that usually causes either little or no symptoms unless the bird population is susceptible, in which it may cause death in birds within about 48 hours.
-This influenza A virus primarily affects birds and is not easily able to infect people.
-However, in the late 1990s, a new strain of bird flu arose that was remarkable for its ability to cause severe disease and death in domesticated birds such as ducks, chickens, or turkeys.
+Bird flu (also termed avian influenza or avian influenza A) is an illness that affects wild and domesticated birds that usually causes either little or no symptoms unless the bird population is susceptible, which may cause death in many birds within about 48 hours.
+Bird flu viruses have been isolated from more than 100 species of wild birds and are endemic in many aquatic wild bird species (for example, seagulls and terns).
+Bird flu influenza A viruses primarily affect birds and are not easily able to infect people.
+However, in the late 1990s, a new strain of bird flu arose that was remarkable for its ability to cause severe disease and death in domesticated birds, such as ducks, chickens, or turkeys.
 As a result, this strain was called "highly pathogenic" (meaning very severe) avian influenza (HPAI, a term seen in older publications).
-The first human case of illness from highly pathogenic avian influenza was identified in 1997, and about 622 infected people have been identified by March 2013, mainly infected by strain H5N1.
-Human infection with bird flu is rare but frequently fatal.
-More than half of those people infected (over 370 infected people) have died (a current estimate of the mortality rates in humans is about 60%).
+The first human case of illness from highly pathogenic avian influenza was identified in 1997.

 First, here are some definitions to put the bird flu threat into perspective:

-Epidemic: A fast-spreading, seasonal, or regional outbreak of flu among humans is called an epidemic.
-Epidemics may lead to pandemics; there have been several bird flu epidemics in avian and domestic birds (for example, chickens and turkeys) in several regions of the world (see below).
+- Epidemic: A fast-spreading, seasonal, or regional outbreak of flu among humans is called an epidemic.
+Epidemics may lead to pandemics; there have been several bird flu epidemics in poultry (for example, chicken and turkey) in several regions of the world (see below).

-Birds have been affected with avian influenza in Asia, Europe, the Near East, and Africa, and the outbreak has killed millions of poultry.
-Bird flu from the highly pathogenic strain is not currently found in the United States.
+Birds have been affected by avian influenza in Asia, Europe, the Near East, and Africa, and the outbreak has killed millions of poultry.
+Bird flu from the highly pathogenic strain was found in the United States in December 2014 and eventually detected in 21 states (15 states with domestic poultry infections and six states with detection of the virus only in wild birds).
+No human infections were reported in these U.S. bird flu outbreaks.
 Human cases of bird flu have largely been confined to Southeast Asia and Africa.
-However, mutations (changes in the genetic material of the virus) often occur in the virus, and it is possible that some mutations could create a more contagious virus that could cause a worldwide pandemic of flu among humans.
+However, mutations (changes in the genetic material of the virus) often occur in the virus, and it is possible that some mutations could create a more contagious virus that could cause a worldwide pandemic of bird flu among humans.
 Fortunately, the mutations that have occurred to date in nature have not made the virus more contagious.
-Unfortunately, recent research work has been able to introduce genetic material into bird flu viruses that makes these laboratory strains highly transmissible to humans.
-This will be discussed in another section.
+Unfortunately, recent research work has been able to introduce genetic material into bird flu viruses that make this laboratory strains highly transmissible to humans.
+This information will be discussed in another section.